-On Monday, June 15th, at noon PDT, Governor Gavin Newsom held a press briefing to provide an update on the state’s response to the COVID-19 pandemic.
+On Wednesday, August 19th, at noon PDT, Governor Gavin Newsom provided an update on the state’s response to wildfires, the West Coast heat wave, and the COVID-19 pandemic.

 McHugh Koepke & Associates